Man-o-pause, is there such a thing?

 First, I suggest not buying a sports car straight away to compensate for physical issues, nor starting an affair with a younger person to see if you are still “in the market”.

-I also suggest not convincing ourselves to man up and be strong, because we need to be there for our partner and for the world.
+I also suggest not convincing ourselves to MAN UP and be strong, because we need to be there for our partner, our friends, and the world.

 This is a time for contemplation and turning inwards.
 What is needed, and how can I best support myself to deal with these changes?